-- Working with the State Department and other U.S. government agencies to strengthen environmental cooperation and capacity building activities intended to help U.S. trading partners to meet their commitments under U.S. trade agreements.
+- Working with the State Department and other U.S. government agencies to strengthen environmental cooperation and capacity building activities intended to help U.S. trading partners to meet commitments under U.S. trade agreements.

 - Conducting environmental reviews to evaluate the positive and negative environmental impacts of trade agreements under negotiation.
 You may read the reviews here.

-- Participating in negotiation and implementation of multilateral environmental agreements, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the launch of negotiations on an international agreement to combat ocean plastic pollution.
+- Participating in the negotiation and implementation of multilateral environmental agreements, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the launch of negotiations on an international agreement to combat ocean plastic pollution.
 Learn more here.